Tuesday, September 24, 2013

 Bust of a Red Indian Chief.

 Profile of a horse head carved from the cross-section trunk of a rotted driftwood.
-The artist had to be very, very careful, lest the piece broke while he was carving it out (... see more at Kasongan Driftwood Art blog).
+The artist had to be very, very careful, lest the piece break while he was carving it out (... see more at Kasongan Driftwood Art blog).

 As we went deeper into the Kasongan district, I was enthralled.
 There were simply too many shops to visit.
-While finishing admiring some painting at one shop, another beautiful one caught my eye from across the road.
+While finishing admiring some paintings at one shop, another beautiful one caught my eye from across the road.

 Another one caught my eye again!
 This one from diagonally across an X-junction, and I dashed over again.
 I was zig-zagging here and there like a crazy roadrunner bird.
 Beep!
 Beep!